CONTENT HUB > Industry News >

 On average, CPAS make more money than EAs annually.
 A CPA’s average salary is around $62,000 while the average EA salary is around $50,000.
 As with any salary reporting, a lot depends on various state and regional differences, which have an impact on both clients and earnings.

 There's no wrong answer when it comes to deciding whether it's best for you to study to become a CPA or an EA.
 Both are prestigious positions that will give you a lot of additional income per year.
-When you look at the differences and similarities between a CPA and an EA, you can see that either one will help you achieve your professional goals.
+When you look at the similarities and differences between an EA and a CPA, you can see that either one will help you achieve your professional goals.

 Interested in learning more about the salary outlook for accountants?
 Check out this blog post.